Country Report China

-China’s GDP per capita is still relatively low and the country has so far moved up gradually on the technological ladder.
-As a result, GDP growth is likely to remain strong, although we expect growth to decline gradually and policy reforms will be needed to sustain growth in the longer term.
+China has a large and growing economic market.
+In PPP terms, China is now the world’s biggest economy.
+Meanwhile, growth potential still seems present, as China’s GDP per capita is still relatively low and the country has so far successfully moved up gradually on the technological ladder, though policy reforms are crucial to sustain growth in the medium term.

 (-) Existing growth model is unsustainable

 China has to change its growth model to reduce inefficiencies and ensure sustainable growth in the future.
-However, China has so far lagged in the implementation of many vital reforms to make growth sustainable.
+However, many crucial reforms still have to be implemented.

 (-) Weak accountability of the government